softlayer/sl-ember-components/README.md

 # What sl-components is

-A UI components library compatible with Ember.js.
-Components included in this library include:
+A UI components library compatible with Ember.js

+Examples and documentation on how to use each component can be viewed at http://softlayer.github.io/sl-components/ which is served from the *gh-pages* branch of this repository.

+Components in this library include:

 * sl-alert
 * sl-button